 What are Guardianship and Conservatorship?

-• List of Respondent’s financial assets (income, real-estate, stocks etc.)
+• List of Respondent’s income and financial assets

 • Proof of the respondent’s social security number

-• Names and addresses, including zip codes, of respondent’s next of kin
+• Names and addresses of respondent’s next of kin

 Following successful application:

-The individual or persons appointed as guardian will need to be insured or bonded in the amount of the respondent’s assets.
+The individual or persons appointed as guardian will need to be insured or bonded in the amount of the respondent’s assets (not including real property).
 A list of bonding companies is included in the petition paperwork.
 It is recommended that petitioners contact insurers for information before the trial.

 What are the financial costs involved in a Disability Proceeding?